khalidtakar/Alt-F4/MainProject/README.txt

 DB settings page: (works in offline mode) system setup

+If database breaks beyond repair and backup files are of a bad state as well
+	-use "repairQueriesRunManuallyPHP.sql" file in phpmyadmin to fix the DB

 Table rows can be clicked to display additional relevant options for row